egovernment/eregistrations/README.md

 Dynamic tabs configuration.

-Firstly decide whether you want to configure tabs dynamically at this level.
-If they're about changing main content of a webpage, then you should configure them with plain views and plain urls.
+First decide whether you really want to configure tabs with this solution.
+If they're going to switch main content of a webpage, then you should configure them with plain views and plain urls.
 Do not use this module for that.

-If however tabs that you want to configure doesn't change main content, but rather content displayed aside, then this solution is right choice.
+If however tabs that you want to configure doesn't change main content, but rather content displayed aside, then this solution is good choice.

-Example of tabs configuration:
+To use tabs module, you need to build HTML structure and configure basic CSS on your own.
+Below it's example of such configuration.

 HTML:
 ```html